yangyangxu0/DeGMix/README.md

 }

 @inproceedings{xyy2023DeGMix,
-  title={Deformable Mixer Transformer with Gating for Multi-Task Learning of Dense Prediction}, author={Xu, Yangyang and Yang, Yibo and Ghanem, Bernard and Zhang, Lefei and Bo, Du and Tao, Dacheng}, booktitle={arxiv}, year={2023}
+  title={DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer}, author={Xu, Yangyang and Yang, Yibo and Ghanem, Bernard and Zhang, Lefei and Bo, Du and Tao, Dacheng}, booktitle={arxiv}, year={2023}